-In this same study, survey work on the Red and White Clay Creeks found no presence of freshwater mussels in the surveyed areas yet preliminary research indicated that food, habitat and water conditions in the Red and White Clay Creeks were capable of supporting mussels.
+In this same study, survey work on the Red and White Clay Creeks found no presence of freshwater mussels in the sur-

+Measuring and recording mussel abundance and growth during survey work in the Red and White Clay Creek watersheds.
+Photo credit: Partnership for the Delaware Estuary veyed areas yet preliminary research indicated that food, habitat and water conditions in the Red and White Clay Creeks were capable of supporting mussels.
 In an effort to learn more about where and in what conditions these mussels can survive, PDE transplanted mussels from the nearby Brandywine Creek to select locations within the Delaware portion of the White Clay and Red Clay Creeks and monitored for survivorship in 2013-2014.